 ADHD is prevalent these days, wreaking havoc on personal lives, families, and kids in school.
-There are drugs on the market to deal with it, and lots of different natural remedies for ADHD, but what if there was a way to deal with it from the root — from the inside out—by considering gut health and ADHD — or even probiotics and ADHD?
+There are drugs on the market to deal with it, and lots of different natural remedies for ADHD, but what if there was a way to help support your body from the root of the problem?

 Energy, excitement, and bursts of activity are surely normal (and entertaining!) aspects of being a kid that any parent is happy to see.
 But in children with attention deficit hyperactivity disorder (ADHD), these traits can show up more intensely: